wisq/airos-letsencrypt/README.md

 Developed and tested on Debian Linux (sid) using certbot 0.17.0.

-## Disclaimer
+## Legal stuff

+Copyright © 2016-2017, Adrian Irving-Beer.

-This software comes with no warranty.
-If it somehow bricks your devices, I'm not liable.
+These scripts are released under the [Apache 2 License](LICENSE) and are provided with **no warranty**.
+If they somehow brick your devices, I'm not liable.

 The author of this software has no relation to Ubiquiti except as one of their customers.
 All trademarks are the property of their respective owners.